ZuzuStudio/GameEngine/README.md

 # License

-Copyright (c) 2014 Aliaksand Kachurka, Aliaksei Stankevich, Arciom Sciepaniščaŭ
+Copyright (c) 2014 Aliaksand Kachurka, Aliaksei Stankevich, Artsiom Stsepanishchau

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.